mlestes/data_structures/README.md

 # data_structures
-A collection of data structures implemented in C.
+## A collection of data structures implemented in C.
 --------------------------------------------------------------------------------
-sll -  A Singly-Linked List.
+[sll](./sll.c) -  A Singly-Linked List.
 Takes generic objects and places them into a list.

+[da](./da.c) - A Dynamic Array.
+Takes generic objects and places them in a dynamic array.

-int -  A wrapper for the int type.
+[int](./int.c) -  A wrapper for the int type.

-real - A wrapper for floats.
+[real](./real.c) - A wrapper for floats.

-dbl -  A wrapper for doubles.
+[dbl](./dbl.c) -  A wrapper for doubles.

-str -  A simple string class.
+[str](./str.c) -  A simple string class.
 Current operations implemented include length
        (sizeString()), concatenation (combineString()), and comparison
        (compareString()).

+[math](./my-math.c) - A group of math functions.
+Inputs must be cast to doubles.